yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-033_Password_Exceeds_Maximum_Length.md

 ## ✅ Expected Result
 - The system should reject the password or prevent additional character input
-- A validation message should be displayed indicating the maximum allowed password length
+- A validation message should be displayed indicating the maximum allowed new password length